rdallaire/bonsai/README.md

 WordPress starter theme using Gulp, Foundation & SASS.

+Checkout [yo-bonsai](https://github.com/rdallaire/yo-bonsai), a yeoman generator for bonsai that will automate the theme even more!

 ## Goals

 * Quickly develop WordPress themes that can be used by anyone.